 However, each person is different.
 The interaction between genetics, environment and lifestyle make every person express a unique biologic footprint that can influence how they respond to medications.
 Sometimes, gender influences the reaction to a medication.
 Other times, combinations of medications can change the way some drugs work in the body and, therefore, the biologic response.

 Rarely, medications can alter the way our heart beats or interrupt its normal rhythm.
-For decades, Raymond Woosley, MD, PhD, a UA faculty member and president and chairman of the board for CredibleMeds, a non-profit organization that works to improve the safety of medications, has been trying to understand why certain people have a rare, severe heart rhythm side effect to certain medications called drug-induced long QT syndrome.
+For decades, Raymond Woosley, MD, PhD, a University of Arizona faculty member and president and chairman of the board for CredibleMeds, a non-profit organization that works to improve the safety of medications, has been trying to understand why certain people have a rare, severe heart rhythm side effect to certain medications called drug-induced long QT syndrome.

 Long QT syndrome is a medical condition resulting from abnormal electrical signals in the heart.
 It has two primary causes.
 One form, called congenital long QT syndrome, is inherited, caused by mutations in genes that regulate the heart’s electrical impulses.
 The other, called “acquired” (or drug-induced) long QT syndrome, most often is the result of a reaction to certain medications that can alter the heart’s electrical activity.
 In either case, people with long QT syndrome suddenly can develop fast, chaotic heartbeats (arrhythmias) that can trigger a sudden fainting spell or seizure.
 Sometimes, if the erratic heart rhythm lasts too long, people can die suddenly.